Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Abstract

 \section{Abstract}

-Large Language Models (LLMs) demonstrate an impressive capacity to recall a vast range of common factual knowledge information.
-However, unravelling the underlying reasoning of LLMs and explaining their internal mechanisms of exploiting this factual knowledge remain active areas of investigation.
-Our work analyzes the factual knowledge encoded in the latent representation of LLMs when prompted to assess the truthfulness of factual claims.
-We propose an end-to-end framework that jointly decodes the factual knowledge embedded in the latent space of LLMs from a vector space to a set of ground predicates and represents its evolution across the layers using a temporal knowledge graph.
-Our framework relies on the technique of activation patching which intervenes in the inference computation of a model by dynamically altering its latent representations.
-Consequently, we neither rely on external models nor training processes.
-We showcase our framework with local and global interpretability analyses using two claim verification datasets: FEVER and CLIMATE-FEVER.
-The local interpretability analysis exposes different latent errors from representation to multi-hop reasoning errors.
-On the other hand, the global analysis uncovered patterns in the underlying evolution of the model's factual knowledge (e.g., store-and-seek factual information).
-By enabling graph-based analyses of the latent representations, this work represents a step towards the mechanistic interpretability of LLMs.
+Large Language Models (LLMs) demonstrate an impressive capacity to recall a vast range of factual knowledge.
+However, understanding their underlying reasoning and internal mechanisms in exploiting this knowledge remains a key research area.
+This work unveils the factual information an LLM represents internally for sentence-level claim verification.
+We propose an end-to-end framework to decode factual knowledge embedded in token representations from a vector space to a set of ground predicates, showing its layer-wise evolution using a dynamic knowledge graph.
+Our framework employs activation patching, a vector-level technique that alters a token representation during inference, to extract encoded knowledge.
+Accordingly, we neither rely on training nor external models.

+Using factual and common-sense claims from two claim verification datasets, we showcase interpretability analyses at local and global levels.
+The local analysis highlights entity centrality in LLM reasoning, from claim-related information and multi-hop reasoning to representation errors causing erroneous evaluation.
+On the other hand, the global reveals trends in the underlying evolution, such as word-based knowledge evolving into claim-related facts.
+By interpreting semantics from LLM latent representations and enabling graph-related analyses, this work enhances the understanding of the factual knowledge resolution process.